 .
 If someone consistently eats only half of the recommended portion sizes, they may not consume enough nutrients, potentially affecting their progress.

 .
-Conversely, eating over 100% (e.g.,consistently finishing the plate and going back for more) could indicate trouble with portion control, leading to overconsumption.
-By focusing to this rate,dietitians can identify patterns in consistency and adjust meat plans to suit better their clients’ preferences, habits, and needs.
+Conversely, eating over 100% (e.g., consistently finishing the plate and going back for more) could indicate trouble with portion control, leading to overconsumption.
+By focusing on this rate, dietitians can identify patterns in consistency and adjust meat plans to suit better their clients’ preferences, habits, and needs.

 How often do you serve food that goes uneaten?
-Analyzing serve yourself, it may idicate that you’re overesting portion sizes.
-Adjusting amounts served can sarve food waste and money-and help you stick more comfortably to your save food waste and money-and help you stick more comfortably to your nutritional golas.
+Analyzing serving yourself may indicate that you’re overeating portion sizes.
+Adjusting amounts served can solve food waste and money and help you stick more comfortably to your save food waste and money and help you stick more comfortably to your nutritional goals.

 Pro Tip: Using smaller plates is a psychological hack proven to help control portion sizes.
 Research shows that it reduces overeating without making you feel deprived!

-Mindful eating is more than a buzzword-it’s a pathway to greater food awareness.
-Assessing how much of a meal you eat (and leave behind ) can reveal a lot about your eating habits.
+Mindful eating is more than a buzzword- it’s a pathway to greater food awareness.
+Assessing how much of a meal you eat (and leave behind ) can reveal much about your eating habits.

 Common indicators include: